monikastrah/431-2020/classes/class01/README.md

 The Google Form for today's breakout activity (requires CWRU login to Google) is located at http://bit.ly/431-2020-class01-breakout.

-## Today's Agenda
+## Today's Agenda and Links

 1. Thank you for completing the [Welcome to 431 Survey](https://bit.ly/431-2020-welcome-survey).
-Dr. Love's [summary of the results is here](http://bit.ly/431-2020-welcome-results).
+Dr. Love's [summary of the results is here](http://bit.ly/431-2020-welcome-results), although I may not actually get around to reviewing this with you until Class 02.

 2. We'll start today on [the main page](https://thomaselove.github.io/431/) for the course, and look over: